 - A litter scoop and a receptacle to place soiled litter

 - Litter substrate (initially start with the litter the cat is currently used to)

-- Food and water bowls (get separate bowls and not the double-dish kind)
+- Food and water bowls (get separate bowls, not the double-dish kind, and no plastic)

 - Food (start with the food he’s used to for now unless your veterinarian tells you otherwise)

 - A few hideways (these can be open paper bags, A-frame beds, donut beds, open boxes)

 - A scratching post (a sturdy sisal-covered post)

 - Interactive toys (fishing pole design toys for supervised playtime that you’ll do with him)

 - Solo toys (the toys you can safely leave out for his solo playtime)